EUROPE :: SPAIN

 Agriculture - products:

-grain, vegetables, olives, wine grapes, sugar beets, citrus; beef, pork, poultry, dairy products; fish
+vegetables, olives, wine grapes, sugar beets, citrus; beef, pork, poultry,

 Industries: